The LPC: will I have a life?

-You could easily be fooled into thinking that the Legal Practice Course (LPC) will take up all of your waking hours, and that you will be living, eating, sleeping and dreaming all that is law for the next ten months.
+You could easily be fooled into thinking that the Legal Practice Course (LPC) will take up all of your waking hours; that you will be living, eating, sleeping and dreaming all that is law for the next ten months.

-Well, I suppose that is the case to some extent, but plenty of people on my course managed to find a good balance between work and socialising, and still managed to fly through with distinctions.
-Ok, that doesn’t happen in every case, but for the good of your own sanity, and to some extent, your performance on the course, it really is important to have a little fun in your life too.
+Well, I suppose that is the case to some extent, but plenty of people on my course found a good balance between work and socialising, managing to fly through with distinctions.
+True, it might not happen in every case, but for the good of your own sanity and, to some extent, your performance on the course, it really is important to have a little fun in your life too.

-You’ll find there is plenty to get involved in on your course - student-staff committees, ball planning, socials, pro bono work… the list is endless.
-All good things to get involved in from a CV point of view, but also a good way of meeting more solicitors-to-be, extending your new network of friends and doing something to make a difference.
+What you will find is that there are plenty of extracurricular activities to get involved in on your course: student-staff committees, ball planning, socials, pro bono work…the list is endless.
+All good things to participate in from a CV point of view, but also a good way of meeting more solicitors-to-be, extending your new network of friends and doing something to make a difference.

-Some friends of mine, still without training contracts and desperate to add things to their CV, got involved in all of the above, and did find it too much - realistically, you can’t expect to survive the demands of the course and get involved in every single extra-curricular opportunity that comes your way.
-Pick one or two commitments, and stick to them.
+Some friends of mine, still without training contracts and desperate to add things to their CV, got involved in all of the above and did find it too much.
+Realistically, you can’t expect to cope with the demands of the course and get stuck into every single extra-curricular opportunity that comes your way.
+Pick one or two commitments and stick to them.

-A handful of my slightly more hardcore friends decided to vent their LPC frustrations in the form of exercise this year, by running first 10kms and then half marathons.
-There were quite a few people that dedicated themselves to training for these events, and they found themselves more energised, more enthused and more focused on the course.
+A handful of my slightly more hardcore friends decided to vent their LPC frustrations in the form of exercise by running first 10k races and then half marathons.
+There were quite a few people that dedicated themselves to training for these events, and they found themselves more energised, enthused and focused on the course.
 I even began to think I was missing out…

-If you do have interests like music, or sport, join local groups, as you will meet new people, and potentially friends for life, from a variety of backgrounds, who have something more interesting to talk about than asking what next week’s reading for Business Law is.
+If you do have interests like music or sport, join local groups, as you will meet new people from a variety of backgrounds, who might have something more interesting to talk about than next week’s reading for business law.

 So yes, you can have a life on the LPC.
 As long as you manage your workload and make time for socialising, you can still have plenty of fun.